tan3584/docker/README.md

 ```
 6. Execute ```df -h``` to confirm that new disk size is available to the Virtual Machine
 7. Restart your VM
+# Host multiple website with Nginx as a reverse-proxy